Guide to buying diamond testers

 "SYNTHETIC" HAS A VERY SPECIFIC SCIENTIFIC MEANING (see above).

-SYNTHETIC V. NATURAL DIAMOND, SUMMARY
+SYNTHETIC V. NATURAL DIAMOND

-A 'natural' diamond grows (as crystals) in the ground.
+'Natural' diamonds grow (as crystals) in the ground.
 Also known as 'mined'.

 MOISSANITE